blastah-code/privacy/src/en/privacy.md

 ## Accessing and Correcting Your Information

 You have the right to know whether your Personal Information has been stored and can consult with me about any Personal Information to verify the accuracy of such Information.
 The Information can be supplemented, canceled, updated, or corrected.
-For its transformation into anonymous format or to block any data held in violation of the law, requests should be sent to me by email at [{{ .Contact.Address }}].
+For its transformation into anonymous format or to block any data held in violation of the law, requests should be sent to me by email at [{{ .Contact.Mail }}].
 All Information will be retained and used, as necessary, to comply with legal obligations, resolve disputes, and enforce agreements.

 ## Data Security